jsdclxvi/Reforestation/README.md

-## Recent survey revealed 6 out of 7 dwarf's aren't happy.
+## What lies at the bottom of the ocean and twitches?
+A nervous wreck.